The Boostless Bootstrap and BCFW Momentum Shifts: Constraining three-particle interactions

 where here we dropped the hat above all the energies, which indicates that the expression is evaluated at their \textit{undeformed} values.
 This can be justified as follows.
 We assume that the $F$'s can be Taylor expanded around the undeformed energies.
 The deformed energies are

 with similar expressions evaluated at $z = z_u$.
-Here we see that potential new singularities generated by the deformed energies are all \textit{inaccessible}, as they correspond to the vanishing of $\la 23 \ra $ or $[13]$, but these do not depend on $z$.
+For the class of Lagrangians considered in this paper, energies appear in $F_{a,b}$ only with non-negative powers, and each factor of an energy is generated by a time derivative acting on the field.
+In the above, we see that potential new singularities generated by the deformed energies are all \textit{inaccessible}, as they correspond to the vanishing of $\la 23 \ra $ or $[13]$, but these do not depend on $z$.
 Moreover, only the leading term in the Taylor expansion will exhibit accessible singularities, since in all subleading terms $t$ and $u$ will be cancelled out.
 We can therefore simply absorb all subleading terms into $B^{(1,2)}$, thus introducing $\tilde{B}^{(1,2)}$ that still does not contain any terms singular in $t$ or $u$.
 Although it could become singular in some kinematic configurations, especially at $s=0$, that is not a problem, because this singularity is \textit{inaccessible} and we only demand that $\tilde{B}^{(1,2)}$, for those configurations for which it can be defined, does not have any singularities as a function of $z$. \\

 We now play the same game for the $(1,4)$ deformation which amounts to interchanging particles $2$ and $4$.
 We have

 We discussed the $S=0$ case earlier where we showed that equating $\mathcal{A}_{4}^{(1,2)}(0)$ and $\mathcal{A}_{4}^{(1,4)}(0)$ requires us to make certain choices for the boundary terms.
 Let us now consider $S >0$ with $S$ an integer.
 We see that $\mathcal{A}_{4}^{(1,2)}(0)$ in \eqref{M12Final} contains terms proportional to $1/(ts^S)$ and $1/(us^S)$ which are both singular in more than one Mandelstam variable and thus cannot be accounted for or modified by $\tilde{B}^{(1,2)}(0)$ nor $\tilde{B}^{(1,4)}(0)$.
 A similar observation applies to $\mathcal{A}_{4}^{(1,4)}(0)$ in \eqref{M14Final}.
 Thus, by matching the amplitudes we find the necessary condition